A Hindu Life

 Find out what it means to follow a faith from birth to death

 The faith you follow is with you from the moment you are born, until the moment you die and beyond.
-Following a Faith: A Hindu Life explores some of the cornerstones of what it means to be a Hindu today, through Sacred Thread and Divali celebrations, christening and wedding ceremonies, what happens in a mandir and why many Hindus go on a pilgrimage to the Ganges.
+Following a Faith: A Hindu Life explores some of the cornerstones of what it means to be a Hindu today, through Sacred Thread and Divali celebrations, wedding ceremonies, what happens in a mandir and why many Hindus go on a pilgrimage to the Ganges.

 This book supports the national curriculum guidelines for religious education for children aged 8+, and promotes religious tolerance and consideration.